 Other Important Tips:

 Avoid tanning beds and fake tanning lotions.
 They do not make you look tan.
 They make you look orange, especially when you’re standing next to people with natural skin tones.
 Also avoid the sun in the days or even weeks leading up to your session.
-Tan lines are difficult to remove in post, and require extensive (and pricey) retouching.
+Tan lines are difficult to remove in Photoshop, and require extensive (and pricey) retouching.
 To avoid having to pay those fees, just avoid the sun for a bit and load up on sunscreen.
 If you have a sunburn I will reschedule your session.
 Plus, pale skin is beautiful!

 Have your make up professionally done.
-Make up artists know how to tailor their product for photos, and they can do wonders with fake eyelashes, which help to make your eyes pop.
+Make up artists know how to tailor their product specifically for photos, and they can do wonders with fake eyelashes, which help to make your eyes pop.

 Clean your engagement ring.
 I love to get a few ring shots while you’re changing clothes.